Winchester Speedpark is paying the one day fee for any rider in the 50, 65 or 85 classes who is not a NESC member

 There is water available in the pits.

-Use these directions if you've never been to MX207 before, it's an easy drive right off The Maine Turnpike in Lyman, ME.
+Use these directions if you've never been to Winchester before, it's an easy drive right on Rt.
+10 in Winchester.

 Please have your forms all filled out before you get to the track, use this form, fill it out on your computer and then print it out at home on your printer.